thebigman1244/Line-Painting-Robot/README.md

 The operator places the robot at the correct starting position and aligns it with the required heading.

 Once started, the robot automatically drives toward the target coordinate while correcting its heading using compass feedback.

-This approach keeps the system simple while still allowing accurate line placement.
+And automatically reverse back to the starting point.

 Hardware